 Conflict between Armenia and Azerbaijan over the Nagorno-Karabakh region stretches back to the early 1900s.
 In 1923, the Nagorno-Karabakh Autonomous Region (with more than 90% ethnic Armenians) was established in Azerbaijan.
 In 1988, the Nagorno-Karabakh legislature decided to secede from Azerbaijan and join Armenia.
-Inter-ethnic clashes followed and escalated into war from 1991-1994, following the region’s declaration of independence.?The fighting claimed around 20,000 lives and displaced over a million people (350,000 on the Armenian side, and 750,000 on the Azeri side).
-In 1994, Russia brokered a ceasefire which remains in place.
+Inter-ethnic clashes escalated into war from 1991-1994, following the region’s declaration of independence.?The fighting claimed around 20,000 lives and displaced over a million people (350,000 on the Armenian side, and 750,000 on the Azeri side).
+In 1994, Russia brokered a ceasefire, which remains in place.
 By then, Armenia had gained control over Nagorno-Karabakh and further occupied around 20% of the surrounding territory in Azerbaijan.
 More than 4,500 people went missing during the war.
 Violence flared again for four days in April 2016, and at least 200 people died.?

 For 2019, INFORM rated Azerbaijan's risk of humanitarian crisis as medium, at 4.7/10.?